erik-norlin/Fourier-Neural-Operator/README.md

 Data sets can either be found on [ixScience's Google Drive](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-) or generated with *generate_NavierStokes_2d.ipynb* (script from [ixScience](https://github.com/ixScience/fourier_neural_operator/blob/master/data_generation/navier_stokes/ns_2d.py)).
 If you choose to download and use any their datasets make sure to put it in the */src/data/datasets* directory.
 Small datasets of fluid flows of spatial resoltions 32x32 and 128x128 with temporal resolution 1 s already exists in the datasets directory.
 These are for evaluating the FNO.

 ### Requirements ###
-As mentioned before, the scripts are created in Python Jupyter Notebook.
+Python Jupyter Notebook is needed.
 All modules requried to run the scripts are named in [*requirements.txt*](https://github.com/erik-norlin/Fourier-Neural-Operator/blob/main/requirements.txt ).

 ### Creators of this project ###
 * Gustav Burman